 talosctl bootstrap --nodes 192.168.0.2

-IMPORTANT: the bootstrap operation should only be called ONCE and only on a SINGLE controlplane node!
+The bootstrap operation should only be called ONCE and only on a SINGLE control plane node!

-The IP can be any of your controlplanes (or the loadbalancer, if you have one).
-It should only be issued once.
+The IP can be any of your control planes (or the loadbalancer, if used for the Talos API endpoint).

 At this point, Talos will form an